opentorah/opentorah/docbook/README.md

 `processDocBook` task is executed; for example, `chunk.quietly` is set to `yes` unless logging at `info` level is enabled.

+Plugin also adds `installDocBookDependencies` Gradle task to the project.

 ## Credits ##